Maiden23/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)

-This tool analyzes speech-based communication in driving simulator experiments.
-It converts video to audio, transcribes speech, performs sentiment analysis, and visualizes the emotional distribution.
+This code analyzes speech-based communication in driving simulator experiments.
+Which converts video to audio, transcribes speech, performs sentiment analysis , and visualizes the emotional distribution.
 It’s designed to help understand how AI can interpret and respond to human emotions in driving simulations.

 ---